Quick FREE Shipping on Orders $49+*

 How was it acquired, and who owned it?

-Is there a story behind the acquisition of the globe, who owned it, the purpose for which it served?
+Is there a story behind the acquisition of the globe, who owned it, and the purpose for which it served?
 Was it a world globe made for a dignitary or head of state?
 While these details are not critical in determining the value of a globe, the story and ownership of a world globe can make it more attractive to antique dealers and collectors.
 Old world globes do contain historical value based on the date of creation, such as:

 • Political borders & boundaries